DEBG14/Hybrid-Reasoning-on-LLMs/README.md

 # Usage
 * Test and run the project seamlessly using the provided Colab notebook integrated with Neo4j and Mistral APIs.
-Make sure to enter your own api key.
+Make sure to enter your own api keys.
-* Feed your own PDF files in file section in colab for knowledge graph construction and testing.
+* Feed your own PDF files in file section in colab for knowledge graph construction and testing or use the PDF files given and the Wikipedia dataset in the notebook.